sambehrens/mern-starter/README.md

 If you do find a problem, please submit an issue.

+## Stack

+*in no particular order*

+- TypeScript - All client code is written in TypeScript.
+- React - The client code is written in the React.js framework.
+- Node.js - Server side JS engine.
+- MongoDB - For storing data.
+- Mongoose - For interacting with MongoDB.
+- SES (AWS Simple Email Service) - For sending reset password emails.
+- Express - Server.

+Check both `package.json` and `client/package.json` for a full list of dependencies.

 ## Setup for Development

-### Ensure that you have npm and node installed
+### Install Node and npm

-If you are not sure if you do, type `node -v` and `npm -v`, and it will either say `command not found` or tell you a version number.
+If you are not sure if you have them installed or not, type `node -v` and `npm -v`, and it will either say `command not found` or tell you a version number.

 If any of the above are not installed, using homebrew, type `brew install node`.

-Installing node will also install npm
+Installing node will also install npm.

 ### Clone the repository onto your computer